Pancreatic cancer: Palliative care

-Outcomes
+Prognosis

 Pancreatic adenocarcinoma and the other less common exocrine cancers have a very poor prognosis, as they are normally diagnosed at a late stage when the cancer is already locally advanced or has spread to other parts of the body.
 Outcomes are much better for PanNETs: Many are benign and completely without clinical symptoms, and even those cases not treatable with surgery have an average five-year survival rate of 16%, although the outlook varies considerably according to the type.

 For locally advanced and metastatic pancreatic adenocarcinomas, which together represent over 80% of cases, numerous trials comparing chemotherapy regimes have shown increased survival times, but not to more than one year.
 Overall five-year survival for pancreatic cancer in the US has improved from 2% in cases diagnosed in 1975–1977, and 4% in 1987–1989 diagnoses, to 6% in 2003–2009.
 In the less than 20% of cases of pancreatic adenocarcinoma with a diagnosis of a localized and small cancerous growth (less than 2 cm in Stage T1), about 20% of Americans survive to five years.

 About 1500 genes are linked to outcomes in pancreatic adenocarcinoma.
 These include both unfavorable genes, where high expression is related to poor outcome, for example C-Met and MUC-1, and favorable genes where high expression is associated with better survival, for example the transcription factor PELP1.

 Distribution

 In 2015, pancreatic cancers of all types resulted in 411,600 deaths globally.
 In 2014, an estimated 46,000 people in the US are expected to be diagnosed with pancreatic cancer and 40,000 to die of it.
 Although it accounts for only 2.5% of new cases, pancreatic cancer is responsible for 6% of cancer deaths each year.
-It is the seventh highest cause of death from cancer worldwide.
-Pancreatic cancer is the fifth most common cause of death from cancer in the United Kingdom, and the third most common in the United States.
+It is the seventh-highest cause of death from cancer worldwide.
+Pancreatic cancer is the fifth most-common cause of death from cancer in the United Kingdom, and the third most-common in the United States.

-Globally pancreatic cancer is the 11th most common cancer in women and the 12th most common in men.
+Globally, pancreatic cancer is the 11th most-common cancer in women and the 12th most-common in men.
 The majority of recorded cases occur in developed countries.
 People from the United States have an average lifetime risk of about 1 in 67 (or 1.5%) of developing the disease, slightly higher than the figure for the UK.
-The disease is more common in men than women, though the difference in rates has narrowed over recent decades, probably reflecting earlier increases in female smoking.
-In the United States the risk for African Americans is over 50% greater than for whites, but the rates in Africa and East Asia are much lower than those in North America or Europe.
+The disease is more common in men than women, although the difference in rates has narrowed over recent decades, probably reflecting earlier increases in female smoking.
+In the United States, the risk for African Americans is over 50% greater than for whites, but the rates in Africa and East Asia are much lower than those in North America or Europe.
 The United States, Central, and eastern Europe, and Argentina and Uruguay all have high rates.